Our Story

 My Story

-I’d like to fill you in on my backstory so that you’ll feel comfortable joining me for the stories to come.
-I was born and have been raised in Utah and have chosen to stay here with my family, near the families of both my husband and me.
+Read my backstory so that you can feel comfortable joining me for the stories to come.
+I was born and have been raised in Utah, and have chosen to stay here with my family, near the families of both my husband and me.
 It is such a beautiful place to stay with the city and nature so close together.
 Our home is nestled in the foothills of the Rocky Mountains with a view of the Great Salt Lake that makes for sensational sunsets.
-I often joke with Mr. C that I would love just a little more land, only an acre or three.
-His response is he would never see me inside the house, and I know it’s true.
-If it’s meant to be, we will get more land, but for now we’re content and my hands are full with little children and the yard we have.
+I often joke with my husband that I would love just a little more land, only an acre or three.
+His response: he would never see me inside the house.
+I know it’s true.
+For now we’re content, and my hands are full with little children and the yard we have.

 We are members of The Church of Jesus Christ of Latter-Day Saints.
-Although we don’t speak for The Church in any way, I will share my personal testimony and also the words of the scriptures and modern-day prophets and apostles as they impact me, especially as they relate to health and nutrition.
+Although we don’t speak for The Church in any way, I will share my personal testimony along with scriptures and words of modern-day prophets and apostles as they impact me, especially related to health and nutrition.

 Education

-In college I learned about nutrition and the human body as I earned my degree in Dietetics and became a Registered Dietitian after graduating from Utah State University (USU).
-I have always loved helping people and have been intrigued with the complexities and resiliency of the human body.
-There is always so much to learn and new studies are coming out to improve our knowledge of the human body, nutrition, and disease prevention.
-Although I still love Western Medicine, I have also started learning more about Eastern Medicine as well.
-There is so much good information and so many ways to support the body, from foot zoning to adaptogens and herbs.
+In college, I studied nutrition and the human body, and after graduating from Utah State University (USU) became a Registered Dietitian.
+I have always been intrigued by the complexities and resiliency of the human body.
+There is always more to learn with new studies being published that enhance our knowledge of the human body, nutrition, and disease prevention.

-I’ve spent the last few years learning to grow and sell flowers to florists.
-Along with growing, I’ve spent time in floral design classes.
+A few years ago, I began pursuing a new passion: learning to grow and sell flowers to florists.
+Along with growing the plants came time spent learning the art of floral design.
 I’ve found both aspects of flowers, the growing and the designing, to be so fulfilling to my creative needs.
-Through this process I’ve become so much more aware of, and grateful for, the beauty of the world in which we live.
+Through this process, I’ve become so much more aware of and grateful for the beauty of the world in which we live.

 Health

-Along with knee pain due foot issues, I found out after having my children that I’ve got the gene for Hashimoto’s Disease.
-This was several years ago and thankfully I didn’t have to start any medications or have any procedures done.
+Along with knee pain due to foot issues, I found out after having my children that I’ve got the gene for Hashimoto’s Disease.
+This was several years ago, and thankfully, I didn’t have to start any medications or have any procedures done.
 For some reason, I didn’t think much about my thyroid after that experience.
-Looking back now, I wonder why I didn’t immediately start researching how to nourish and strengthen my thyroid in order to prevent needing lifetime medication(s) or procedures.
+Looking back now, I wonder why I didn’t immediately start researching how to nourish and strengthen my thyroid to prevent needing lifetime medication(s) or procedures.

-While at an annual checkup a few years later, my bloodwork showed my thyroid needed a little help.
-I avoided this at first because I wanted to see if making any dietary and lifestyle changes would help.
-The thought of taking medication every day for the rest of my life seemed daunting and very undesirable, even with my knowledge that it’s safe and effective with many family members taking them for years now.
+While at an annual checkup a few years later, my bloodwork indicated my thyroid needed a little help.
+The thought of taking medication every day for the rest of my life seemed daunting and very undesirable, even with immediate family members who have taken thyroid medication for years.
+I hope I’m not the only one who would feel unhealthy if I have to take a pill for the rest of my life.
 I’m grateful for one amazing endocrinologist who is willing to listen and support me in my pursuit to naturally bolster my thyroid with the use of adaptogens and diet.

 Family

 Along with Mr. and me feeling the pains of aging despite being very young at heart, I’ve recently seen my children going through some health issues.
-The worst by far has been Little Miss, who’s recently been breaking out with hives all over her face.
+The worst by far has been Little Miss, who got bouts of hives all over her face.

 If you’ve ever had a child with an allergic reaction, you know how miserable you both are as you try to help them stay comfortable and not itch.
 At the same time, you avoid letting them see you become emotional because it’s so hard for you to watch.
 It feels like we tried everything.
-Nothing helped from calamine lotion to oat baths to ice packs and even distracting them with the television.
-You know it’s real when the television doesn’t distract them.
+Nothing helped, from calamine lotion to oat baths to ice packs.
+You know it’s serious when the television doesn’t distract them.

 For us, it’s at least a week of itching.
-It starts slowly over a day and a night and then it gets worse with more red and itchy spots spreading over the face for the next day or two.
-Next thing you know their face is puffy to the point they don’t look like your little girl anymore.
-Rightfully so, they refuse to go to school even after they get a steroid and the itching stops because the other kids might laugh at their splotchy, puffy face.
-Once it’s finally cleared up, you’ve missed a week of school and you’re not even sure what caused it in the first place.
+It starts slowly over a day and a night, worsening with more red and itchy spots spreading over the face for the next day or two.
+Next thing you know, their face is puffy to the point they don’t look like your little girl anymore.
+Rightfully so, they beg not to go to school even after they get a steroid and the itching stops because the other kids might laugh at their splotchy, puffy face.
+Once it’s finally cleared up, you’ve missed a week of school, and you’re not even sure what caused it in the first place.
 Have you ever experienced this, or something similar?

 After our first experience of an allergic reaction, I set up an appointment with an allergist where I learned the basics of allergies and confirmed that she reacted initially to the bee propolis that I sprayed in her throat prophylactically.
-In a period of four months we went to the Instacare three times for her allergies.
-The third time I had no idea it was even due to allergies because it was affecting her eyes rather than her skin as it had previously.
-This entire time as I reached out to the allergist there was little they could (or were willing?) to do.
-Thankfully we haven’t had this issue as frequently, although it still pops up occasionally.
+In a period of four months, we went to the Instacare three times for her allergies.
+The third time I had no idea it was even due to allergies because it began to affect her eyes rather than her skin.
+This entire time I reached out to the allergist, there was little they could (or were willing to?) do.
+Thankfully, we haven’t had this issue as frequently, although it still pops up occasionally.
 It was either a miracle from God or a foot zone of the liver and salt bricks that helped her clear her most recent reaction, for which I’m very grateful.
-We still have no idea what the is causing her body to react as it does, but we’ve found some things that have helped us.
+We still have no idea what the cause is, but we’ve found some things that have helped us.

 All of my own personal health issues and my children’s health issues, which are always my biggest motivator, have led me to action.
-I’ve been learning more about growing and harvesting my own adaptogens, fermenting foods, and helping our bodies through foot zoning as just a few ways to supplement the help I receive through Western Medicine.
+I’ve been learning more about growing and harvesting my own adaptogens, fermenting foods, and using foot zones to help support our body as a few ways to supplement the help I receive through Western Medicine.

 Why